Engineering

 Big launch numbers do not equal durable retention.
 SignalStack’s read: the scoreboard is engagement over quarters, not downloads in week one.

-Household-franchise partnerships involve legal and economics beyond model quality.
-Reported deal gaps are a reminder that catalog access is a gating variable for mass-market generative media.
+Household-franchise tie-ups involve legal, economics, and operational safety beyond model quality.
+Reported deal gaps are a reminder that catalog access and partner trust are gating variables for mass-market generative media—and that moderation cost scales with recognizability of the IP.

 Disclaimer: Disney-related figures and terms are press-reported, not verified filings.